nitinupadhyaya/karmic-blog-content/blogs/hanuman-chalisa-doha.md

 reading_time: 6
 ---

- #Verse: "श्री गुरु चरण सरोज रज निज मन मुकुरु सुधारि"#
+ # Verse: "श्री गुरु चरण सरोज रज, निज मन मुकुरु सुधारि"

- *English Translation: "Taking the dust of Guru's lotus feet, I clean the mirror of my mind"*
+ ## English Translation: "Taking the dust of Guru's lotus feet, I clean the mirror of my mind"

- *Psychological Interpretation: "Clarity begins when we wipe the dust off our inner mirror — the ego, the noise, the rush — and see ourselves with honesty and compassion."*
+ ## *Psychological Interpretation: "Clarity begins when we wipe the dust off our inner mirror — the ego, the noise, the rush — and see ourselves with honesty and compassion."*

 Shri Tulsidas opens the Hanuman Chalisa with a reverent acknowledgment of the Guru.
 The term Guru here carries two intertwined meanings.
 On one level, it refers to Hanuman Ji himself — the eternal source of divine wisdom and devotion.
 On another, it points to the one who embodies Shri, the Divine Feminine principle represented by Sita Ji, whom Hanuman Ji regarded as his own Guru.
 In this way, Tulsidas Ji’s invocation can be understood as a prayer for grace from either Shri-Guru (Hanuman Ji) or Shri (the Divine Feminine seated upon the lotus).